 How Peptides Enhance Cognitive Function

 3. Synaptogenesis and dendritic spine growth New synapse formation is the physical basis of learning.
-Cerebrolysin provides a cocktail of neurotrophic peptides that promote synaptogenesis.
-Dihexa was claimed to do this through HGF/c-Met activation, though the key study supporting this claim has been retracted.
+Cerebrolysin provides a cocktail of neurotrophic peptides that build new connections between neurons.
+Dihexa was claimed to do this through HGF/c-Met activation, but the key study has been retracted.

-4. Neuroprotection and repair Some peptides protect neurons from oxidative stress, excitotoxicity, or inflammatory damage.
-GHK-Cu modulates expression of genes involved in antioxidant defense.
-BPC-157 has shown neuroprotective effects in animal models of traumatic brain injury and drug-induced neurotoxicity (Sikiric et al. 2021, PMC8504390).
+4. Neuroprotection and repair Some peptides protect neurons from oxidative damage, excitotoxicity, or inflammation.
+GHK-Cu modulates genes involved in antioxidant defense.
+BPC-157 protects against traumatic brain injury and drug-induced neurotoxicity in animal models (Sikiric et al. 2021, PMC8504390).

 Tier 1: Strong Evidence (Human Trials or Clinical Approval)

-These three peptides have the strongest clinical evidence for cognitive effects.
-Two are approved medications in Russia.
+These three compounds have something rare in the peptide world: human clinical data.
+Two are approved medications.
 One has been tested in randomized controlled trials across multiple countries.
+If you want the safest bet for cognitive enhancement, start here.

 Semax: The Focus and Memory Peptide

-Cognitive effects demonstrated: - Improved attention and memory consolidation in clinical studies - Neuroprotection in ischemic stroke (standard treatment protocol in Russia) - Enhanced learning in both healthy subjects and cognitively impaired patients
+What you can expect: - Sharper attention and faster memory consolidation - Neuroprotection during ischemic events (standard Russian stroke protocol) - Enhanced learning in both healthy subjects and cognitively impaired patients

-For detailed protocols, see the Semax profile page.
+For full protocols, see the Semax profile page.

 Selank: The Anti-Anxiety Cognitive Enhancer

-For detailed protocols, see the Selank profile page.
-See also our guide on peptides for anxiety for a broader view of anxiolytic peptides.
+For protocols, see the Selank profile page and our guide on peptides for anxiety.

 Cerebrolysin: The Clinical Neurotrophic Mixture

-Clinical evidence: A meta-analysis of Cerebrolysin in Alzheimer's disease (including 6 RCTs, 784 patients) found significant improvement in clinical global impression scores compared to placebo (Plosker & Gauthier 2009, PubMed 25832905).
-Individual trials showed improvements in ADAS-cog scores (the standard cognitive assessment for Alzheimer's trials).
+The clinical evidence is substantial.
+A meta-analysis of 6 RCTs (784 Alzheimer's patients) found significant improvement in clinical global impression scores versus placebo (Plosker & Gauthier 2009, PubMed 25832905).
+Individual trials showed improved ADAS-cog scores, the gold standard cognitive assessment in Alzheimer's research.

-Dosage: 10-30 mL IV infusion or IM injection daily for 20-28 days.
-This is a clinical-grade medication requiring medical supervision.
-Some practitioners use lower doses (5-10 mL IM) in wellness protocols, though this represents off-label use outside approved indications.
+How to dose: 10-30 mL IV infusion or IM injection daily for 20-28 days.
+This requires medical supervision.
+Some practitioners use 5-10 mL IM in wellness protocols, though that represents off-label use.

-Limitations: Requires injection (IV preferred for larger doses), not available as a consumer peptide in most markets, high cost, porcine origin raises concerns for some users.
-Not FDA-approved, limiting access in the US.
+Limitations you should know: Requires injection (IV preferred for larger doses).
+Not available as a consumer peptide in most Western markets.
+Expensive.
+Porcine origin concerns some users.
+Counterfeit products exist, so sourcing matters.

-Best for: Age-related cognitive decline, post-stroke recovery, Alzheimer's disease (as adjunct to standard care, under medical supervision).
+Best for: Age-related cognitive decline, post-stroke recovery, Alzheimer's disease as adjunct to standard care.

 Tier 2: Moderate Evidence (Animal Studies or Limited Human Data)

-These peptides have supporting animal research and limited or preliminary human data for cognitive effects.
-They are commonly used in nootropic protocols but lack the clinical validation of Tier 1 compounds.
+These peptides have animal research and limited human data supporting cognitive effects.
+You will find them in nootropic protocols, but they lack the clinical validation of Tier 1 compounds.
+Honest assessment: promising, not proven.

 BPC-157: Neuroprotection and Neurotransmitter Repair

-See our detailed guide on BPC-157 side effects for safety information.
+See our guide on BPC-157 side effects for safety data.

 Noopept (GVS-111): Memory Consolidation

-Noopept is technically a dipeptide-derived small molecule (N-phenylacetyl-L-prolylglycine ethyl ester), not a traditional peptide.
-It is included here because it is consistently searched alongside nootropic peptides and its mechanism involves neurotrophic pathways.
+Noopept is technically a dipeptide-derived small molecule, not a traditional peptide.
+It appears here because users search for it alongside nootropic peptides and its mechanism involves the same BDNF/NGF pathways.

-Best for: Memory consolidation, learning efficiency.
-Popular among students and professionals for sustained cognitive demands.
+Best for: Students and professionals facing sustained learning demands.

 DSIP: Sleep-Dependent Cognitive Enhancement

-Dihexa (N-hexanoic-Tyr-Ile-(6) aminohexanoic amide) was developed at Washington State University by Dr. Joseph Harding and colleagues.
 The foundational 2014 paper claimed Dihexa was "seven orders of magnitude more potent than BDNF" at promoting synaptogenesis through HGF/c-Met receptor activation (Benoist et al. 2014, originally in J Pharmacol Exp Ther).
+That single claim built the compound's reputation.

-What happened: This paper was retracted in April 2025 after investigation revealed image manipulation.
-Athira Pharma, the company founded to commercialize Dihexa-related compounds, paid a $4.07 million settlement in January 2025 to resolve allegations of data falsification involving Dr. Harding's research (Retraction Watch report).
+In April 2025, the paper was retracted for image manipulation.
+Athira Pharma, founded to commercialize Dihexa-related compounds, paid a $4.07 million settlement to resolve data falsification allegations involving the lead researcher (Retraction Watch, January 2025).

 Tier 3: Preliminary Evidence (Preclinical Only)